projectsveltos/sveltos/docs/events/templating.md

 ### Instantiation Flow: ClusterProfile Name

-By default, the _ClusterProfile_ instances created by the event framework are assigned random names.
-While this is acceptable for most use cases, a predictable name is required in scenarios where other resources must be set as dependent on the instantiated ClusterProfile.
-The random naming convention makes it impossible to reference these instances programmatically.
+By default, the _ClusterProfile_ instances created by the Event Framework are assigned random names.
+While this is acceptable for most use cases, a predictable name is required when other resources must be set as **dependent** on the instantiated ClusterProfile.
+However, the random naming convention makes it impossible to reference these instances programmatically.

-To address this challenge, the EventTrigger _spec_ includes an optional field: `InstantiatedProfileNameFormat`.
-This field allows for the definition of a naming template that ensures a predictable name is generated for the ClusterProfile instance.
-The name is consistently formatted based on a Go template and can leverage data from the cluster and the specific event that triggered the creation.
+To address this challenge, the EventTrigger _spec_ includes an optional field: `profileNameFormat`.
+This field allows defining a naming template that ensures a predictable name is generated for the ClusterProfile instance.
+The name is consistently formatted using a Go template and can leverage data from the cluster and the specific event that triggered its creation.
+For more details about the `profileNameFormat` field, take a look at the [Go code](https://github.com/projectsveltos/event-manager/blob/c54f8c4892ee8d0c81130d8585397bf210fd7c7c/api/v1beta1/eventtrigger_types.go#L129).

+!!!
+Example "Example: EventTrigger.spec.profileNameFormat"

+    ```yaml
+      apiVersion: lib.projectsveltos.io/v1beta1
+      kind: EventTrigger
+      metadata:
+        name: deploy-a-resource
+      spec:
+        profileNameFormat: "{{ .Cluster.metadata.name }}-{{ .Resource.metadata.name }}-test"
+    ```

- In the example below, the template uses the cluster name and the name of the resource that triggered the event.
+The template uses the cluster name and the name of the resource that triggered the event, making the example easier to follow.

 `{{ .Cluster.metadata.name }}-{{ .Resource.metadata.name }}-test`

-When an event is triggered, Sveltos will automatically apply this template.
-For example, if the event occurs in a cluster named _cluster-alpha_ and is triggered by a resource named _pod-nginx_, the resulting ClusterProfile will be named: _cluster-alpha-pod-nginx-test_.
+When an event is triggered, Sveltos will automatically apply the template.
+For example, if the event occurs in a cluster named cluster-alpha and is triggered by a resource named pod-nginx, the resulting ClusterProfile will be `cluster-alpha-pod-nginx-test`.

 ### Template Functions